MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 For details on C++ CNTK Library API for evaluation, please refer to the [CNTK Library C++ Evaluation Interface](./CNTK-Library-Native-Eval-Interface.md) page.

 ### C++ Examples
 The C++ examples [`CNTKLibraryCPPEvalCPUOnlyExamples`](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryCPPEvalCPUOnlyExamples) and [`CNTKLibraryCPPEvalGPUExamples`](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryCPPEvalGPUExamples) illustrate the usage pattern above.
+The [UWPImageRecognition](https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/UWPImageRecognition) contains an example using CNTK UWP library for model evaluation.
 The [Eval Examples](./CNTK-Eval-Examples.md) page provides detailed steps about building and running examples.

 Alternatively, you can use C++ CNTK Library without the NuGet Package.
-You can either get `Cntk.Core-<VERSION>.lib` and all dependent DLLs from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases) or build them from CNTK source code.
+You can either get `Cntk.Core-<VERSION>.lib` (or `Cntk.Core_app-<Version>.lib`) and all dependent DLLs from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases) or build them from CNTK source code.
 You also need to configure include and library path to point to the correct directory, and make sure that the build configuration (Debug or Release) of the CNTK Library is the same as that of your project setting (Otherwise you will get unexpected exceptions).
 The CNTK release package contains only the release build of binaries.

 ## Shipping CNTK Library with your Windows application
 CNTK Library requires the Visual C++ Redistributable Package for Visual Studio 2015 to be installed on the system where your application is going to run.
 And the target platform in the project property should be X64.

 This [page](./CNTK-Shared-Libraries-Naming-Format.md) describes how CNTK binary files are named.

-If your application uses CNTK Library C++ API, the following DLLs need to be distributed with your application.
+For desktop C++ applications, the following DLLs need to be distributed with your application.
 * `Cntk.Core-<VERSION>.dll`
 * `Cntk.Math-<VERSION>.dll`
 * `libiomp5md.dll`